Tufts-Technology-Services/bluecat-bam-tools/README.md

 #### 4. Using the [bluecat terraform provider](https://registry.terraform.io/providers/bluecatlabs/bluecat/latest/docs)

 Ignore the message that says "API version 25.0.0 or above."
 This is just confusing terminology.
 Their "integrity API" project has a version number which is completely unrelated to the version numbers you see in your BAM product.

+Yes, you should expect a good experience using the bluecat terraform provider.
+It's stable and officially supported.